-Sarah Hoare is a PhD Student and Research Assistant working on a medical sociology study exploring hospital admissions for patients close to the end of life (ACE Study).
-She is supervised by Dr Stephen Barclay and Professor Mike Kelly and is funded by the NIHR Collaborations for Leadership in Applied Health Research and Care (CLAHRC) East of England.
-Before joining the department Sarah completed a BA in Politics and Sociology at the University of Exeter and an MPhil in Educational Research at Trinity Hall, University of Cambridge.
+Sarah completed her PhD in the department in 2016, in which she sociologically explored hospital admissions for patients close to the end of life (ACE Study).
+She was supervised by Dr Stephen Barclay and Professor Mike Kelly and her work was part-funded by the NIHR Collaborations for Leadership in Applied Health Research and Care (CLAHRC) East of England.
+Prior to this Sarah completed a BA in Politics and Sociology at the University of Exeter and an MPhil in Educational Research Methods at Trinity Hall, University of Cambridge.

-Sarah is co-convenor of the Unit’s Qualitative Research Forum and is a Postgraduate Research Student Representative on the British Sociological Association Medical Sociology Group Committee.
+Sarah is co-convenor of the Unit’s Qualitative Research Forum and is a committee member of the British Sociological Association Medical Sociology Group.

 Hoare, S., Morris, Z. S., Kelly, M. P., Kuhn, I., & Barclay, S. (2015).
 Do Patients Want to Die at Home?
 A Systematic Review of the UK Literature, Focused on Missing Preferences for Place of Death.
 PloS One, 10(11), e0142723. doi:10.1371/journal.pone.0142723